Common Name(s): Buckthorn

 Comments: The strength numbers and mechanical data cited above is for Cascara Buckthorn (Rhamnus purshiana), while the foliage illustration, wood scans, and written descriptions are for Common Buckthorn (Rhamnus cathartica).

 Buckthorn is considered an invasive species in many areas of the United States, where it was originally brought over from Europe as an ornamental shrub in the 1800s.
-Curiously, Pink Ivory (Berchemia zeyheri) was once considered to be within the Rhamnus genus (Rhamnus zeyheri), and could be considered a relative of Buckthorn.
+By contrast, Pink Ivory (Berchemia zeyheri) was formerly placed within the Rhamnus genus and could be considered a relative of Buckthorn (both species are in the Rhamnaceae family).